Epithelioid Mesothelioma

 What Is Epithelioid Mesothelioma?

-Malignant epithelioid mesothelioma is a form of cancer that develops when epithelial cells, which line the body’s organs and cavities, become cancerous due to asbestos exposure.
+Malignant epithelioid mesothelioma is a type of cancer that develops when epithelial cells, which line the body’s organs and cavities, become cancerous due to asbestos exposure.
 It’s also known as epithelial mesothelioma.

-Patients with this mesothelioma cell type have a better chance of living longer compared to those with the other types (sarcomatoid and biphasic), since epithelioid cells generally respond better to treatment.
+Patients with this mesothelioma cell type have a better chance of living longer compared to those with the other types, since epithelioid cells generally respond better to treatment.

 • Epithelial cells divide quickly but stick together.
 As a result, tumors don’t spread as fast as those of the other cell types and are easier to treat.

-• The average life expectancy for epithelial mesothelioma is 14 months, but some patients can live for 15 years or more with treatment.
+• The average life expectancy for mesothelioma epithelioid type is 14 months, but some patients have lived for 20 years or more with treatment.

 Speak With a Mesothelioma Nurse